Mohamed-Amr-Shalaby/POOF-Price-Offer-Opulent-Fabricator-/README.md

 ### Installation

-An installation guide will be provided as soon as the project is fully deployed
+An installation guide will be provided as soon as the project is fully deployed.

+### Usage

+A usage guide will be provided as soon as the project is fully deployed.